 xx.5.1 A WAIC system located on board one aircraft shall maintain its intended function while subject to emissions from WAIC and radio altimeter systems located on board other aircraft.

-Note: The RTCA document DO-xxx and the EUROCAE document ED-260 provide one acceptable method of demonstrating compliance with xx.5.1 via test.
+Note: The RTCA document DO-378 and the EUROCAE document ED-260 provide one acceptable method of demonstrating compliance with xx.5.1 via test.
 Alternatively, the critical coexistence scenario described in DO-xxx and ED-260 may also be used to develop appropriate analyses to demonstrate compliance with xx.5.1.

 — — — — — — — —